Škoda RegioPanter: Vivi (Latvia)

+ATD (Latvia)

+In December 2025 Autotransporta direkcija (ATD) announces that Škoda Group has been awarded with the contract to supply up to 16 battery electric multiple units (BEMUs) for regional transport.
+The value of the contract, consisting of the base delivery of nine trains, an option for seven additional vehicles, spare parts and training, is nearly EUR 160 million.
+The first vehicles are scheduled to be deployed in the first half of 2029.
+The units will also be the first Škoda Group battery-powered vehicles designed for a 1,520 mm gauge.
+The two-car unit is designed to operate on 3 kV DC and 25 kV 50 Hz AC power supply systems.
+The maximum speed is 160 km/h in trolley mode and 120 km/h in battery mode.
+The train offers a capacity of up to 188 seats for seated passengers, 24 of which are in 1st class.
+The seat configuration in 2nd class is 3+2, and in 1st class it is 2+2.

 South Moravian Region (Czech Republic)

 In 2019 South Moravian Region in Czech Republic selected Škoda Transportation as the supplier of 37 electrical units for suburban transport of Brno.
 There are 31 4-car units with 333 seats and 6 2-cars units with 146 seats.
 The units are owned by the region and leased to contracted carriers.
 The trainsets are named Moravia after the first locomotive, which arrived in Brno in 1838.
 The individual units are named after wine varieties.
 The design of the units was introduced in September 2020.